osrf/vrx-docker/README.md

 This will call `generate_worlds.launch` from `task_config/example_task` and store the generated files in `task_generated/example_task`.

 Please note that we will be writing our own private .yaml files for the tasks.
-Essentially, the only difference between testing out your system with these steps and the real competition is that for the real competition, we will be creating our own `.yaml` files for tasks that you have not seen, which will vary the environmental condition.
-We will not be trying to surprise you with the conditions, but simply reward teams that are robust to different environmental conditions.
+Essentially, the only difference between testing out your system with these steps and the real competition is that for the real competition, we will be creating our own `.yaml` files for tasks that you have not seen, which will vary the environmental conditions.
+We will not be trying to surprise you with the conditions, but we want to simply reward teams that are robust to different environmental conditions.

+TODO(tylerlum): Add section about prepare\_all scripts
 ## Running trials

+In order to run a trial with a specific team, the prepare scripts above must have been called on the associated task and team before running.

 ### Running a single trial

-In order to run a trial with a specific team, the prepare scripts above must have been called on the associated task and team before running.
-To run a single trial with a specific team (in this case the trial associated with trial_number 0 associated with `task_config/example_task.yaml`), call:
+To run a single trial with a specific team (in this case the trial with trial\_number 0 associated with `task_config/example_task.yaml`), call:

 ```
 ./run_trial.bash example_team example_task 0